dodinhthang/reactjs-social-kit/README.md

 <br/>

 ## License
-Glad to hear from you and contribute
+I'm very happy to receive suggestions and contributions from everyone <3

 MIT © [dodinhthang](https://github.com/dodinhthang)(Thang Do)